R. A. Cross, 1st Viscount Cross: Political career

+Business interests

+After the death of his father-in-law Thomas Lyon (the younger) in 1859, Cross was involved in the affairs of Parr's Bank, of which Thomas Lyon the elder, uncle of the younger Thomas Lyon, was a founder.
+He became a partner, and dropped out of Parliament for six years.
+He was one of the group who changed the bank into a joint stock company in 1865, of which he acted as deputy chairman.
+He became its chairman in 1870.

 In 1884, Cross was elected to the Board of the Manchester, Sheffield and Lincolnshire Railway, and he remained a Director of that company, and of its successor the Great Central Railway (GCR), until his death.
 During Board meetings, he would occasionally murmur "Where is the money to come from?"
 In June 1909, when he was senior Director of the GCR, that railway named one of its class 8D express passenger locomotives The Rt.
 Hon.
 Viscount Cross G.C.B., G.C.S.I. in his honour.

 Family

-Lord Cross married Georgiana, daughter of Thomas Lyon, in 1852.
-His eldest son, the Hon.
+Cross married Georgiana, daughter of Thomas Lyon of Appleton Hall, in 1852; they had three daughters and four sons.
+The eldest son, the Hon.
 William Cross, represented Liverpool West Derby in Parliament.
+The second son, Thomas Richard Cross, died young in 1873; Charles Francis Cross, the third son, was a cleric; and John Edward Cross, the fourth son, was a land agent.

 Lady Cross died in January 1907.
 Lord Cross survived her by seven years and died in January 1914, aged 90.
 He was succeeded in the viscountcy by his grandson, Richard Assheton Cross, the only son of the Honourable William Cross.